clausehound/clausehound-blog/content/blog/to-my-younger-self/index.md

 Then there are all the things you’re being told by your friends, parents, and teachers that is confusing you even more!
 It’s ok.
 Chill.
 Take a deep breath.
 This is normal.

 This is all you have to do: **think**.
-You never actually internalize and retrospect.
-Start being conscious of the things you’re good at, then do more of that.
+You never actually internalize and retrospect. *Start being conscious of the things you’re good at, then do more of that*.

 Be conscious of what values resonate with you, and stick by them.
 Be conscious of the people you enjoy being around and develop those relationships.
 This also means that you need to rethink things that you’re doing that isn’t you.
 Rethink the people you’re hanging around with that hinder your growth.
 Rethink how you spend your time.
 Because right now, time is your most valuable resource, and it always will be.